A popular way to classify resistance training exercises is based on their impact and what area of the body they train.

 Best Compound Exercises

-- Abs – ab rollout, farmer’s walk, hanging knee and leg raises, front squat, goblet squat, pull-up/chin-up, push-press, standing overhead press, single-leg deadlift, etc.
+- Abs – ab rollout, farmer’s walk, hanging knee and leg raises, front squat, goblet squat, pull-up/chin-up, push-press, standing overhead press, and single-leg deadlift.

-- Back – pull-up/chin-up, bent-over barbell row, T-bar row, dumbbell row, lat pulldown, cable rows, deadlift, rack pulls, etc.
+- Back – pull-up/chin-up, bent-over barbell row, T-bar row, dumbbell row, lat pulldown, cable rows, deadlift, and rack pulls

-- Biceps – pull-up/chin-up, bent-over row, T-bar row, inverted row, bodyweight bicep curls, etc.
+- Biceps – pull-up/chin-up, bent-over row, T-bar row, inverted row, and bodyweight bicep curls

-- Chest – decline/flat/incline dumbbell and barbell press, push-ups, dips, machine chest press, etc.
+- Chest – decline/flat/incline dumbbell and barbell press, push-ups, dips, and machine chest press

-- Glutes – hip thrust, glute bridge, single-leg glute bridge, deadlift, Romanian deadlift, sumo squat, etc.
+- Glutes – hip thrust, glute bridge, single-leg glute bridge, deadlift, Romanian deadlift, and sumo squat

-- Legs – barbell squat, front squat, goblet squat, leg press machine, hack squat, Bulgarian split squat, Romanian deadlift, etc.
+- Legs – barbell squat, front squat, goblet squat, leg press machine, hack squat, Bulgarian split squat, and Romanian deadlift

-- Shoulders – standing/seated barbell and dumbbell overhead press, push-press, pike push-up, etc.
+- Shoulders – standing/seated barbell and dumbbell overhead press, push-press, and pike push-up

-- Triceps – dumbbell and barbell bench press, close-grip bench press, dumbbell crush press, diamond push-up, etc.
+- Triceps – dumbbell and barbell bench press, close-grip bench press, dumbbell crush press, and diamond push-up

 Best Isolation Exercises

-- Abs – lying knee and leg raise, crunch, sit-up, Russian twist, cable crunch, etc.
+- Abs – lying knee and leg raise, crunch, sit-up, Russian twist, and cable crunch

-- Biceps – dumbbell/barbell/machine/cable/plate curls, dumbbell hammer curls, incline bench curls, crucifix curls, concentration curls, etc.
+- Biceps – dumbbell/barbell/machine/cable/plate curls, dumbbell hammer curls, incline bench curls, crucifix curls, and concentration curls

-- Chest – dumbbell/kettlebell/cable chest fly, machine fly (pec deck), etc.
+- Chest – dumbbell/kettlebell/cable chest fly, and machine fly (pec deck)

-- Glutes – glute kickback, donkey kickback, fire hydrant, seated hip abduction, etc.
+- Glutes – glute kickback, donkey kickback, fire hydrant, and seated hip abduction

-- Legs – leg extensions, leg curls, standing/seated calf raises, etc.
+- Legs – leg extensions, leg curls, and standing/seated calf raises

-- Shoulders – front and lateral raises with dumbbells/kettlebells/weight plates/cables, face pulls, reverse fly, etc.
+- Shoulders – front and lateral raises with dumbbells/kettlebells/weight plates/cables, face pulls, and reverse fly

-- Triceps – dumbbell/barbell skullcrusher, rope cable tricep extension, dumbbell tricep kickback, etc.
+- Triceps – dumbbell/barbell skullcrusher, rope cable tricep extension, and dumbbell tricep kickback

 Check out the following resources for a lot more information on the best exercises for each muscle group, how to add them to your training, and much more: